 Welcome to OxnardRenaissance.org

 OxnardRenaissance.org focuses on Oxnard placemaking, planning, and economic development issues.
-We support infill, incremental, small-scale, walkable, appropriate housing, and mixed-use development in downtown Oxnard, neighborhoods surrounding the downtown, and along Oxnard's main street corridors and civic nodes.
+We support infill, incremental, small-scale, walkable, affordable and market-rate housing, and mixed-use development in downtown Oxnard, neighborhoods surrounding the downtown, and along Oxnard’s main street corridors and civic nodes.

-Oxnard is not that sleepy farm town of the past.
-We are a more than 225,000 strong multi-cultural population, and if we do not plan properly - sprawl will continue to be our future.
+Oxnard is not the sleepy farm town of the past.
+We are a more than 225,000 strong multi-cultural small city, and if we do not plan properly – sprawl will continue to be our future.
 Today Oxnard zoning and design guidelines incentivize sprawl, lousy architectural design, and poor planning.

 - Influenced the OCCTIP process to include more walkability and people-oriented design on Oxnard Boulevard.
 The OCPG authored document: A LIVABLE OXNARD – A new investment, economic development and multi-story housing vision for Oxnard – is included in the OCCTIP report addendum